nathan-gs/nathan-gs.github.com/_posts/2023-03-29-home-assistant-add-a-custom-component-in-nixos.md

 #### In the future

-In the future this functionality will likely be fully integrated in the [Home Assistant](https://search.nixos.org/options?channel=22.11&from=0&size=50&sort=relevance&type=packages&query=home-assistant) NixOs module, see the following PR [NixOs/nixpkgs/pull/160346](https://github.com/NixOS/nixpkgs/pull/160346).
+In the future this functionality will likely be fully integrated in the [Home Assistant](https://search.nixos.org/options?channel=22.11&from=0&size=50&sort=relevance&type=packages&query=home-assistant) NixOS module, see the following PR [NixOS/nixpkgs/pull/160346](https://github.com/NixOS/nixpkgs/pull/160346).